serhiishtokal/KinguinWeeklyDropClicker/docs/GAME-PAGE.md

 ### Why XPath?

 XPath is used because:
-1. The KinguinPass price button doesn't have a reliable CSS selector
+1. The subscription price button doesn't have a reliable CSS selector
 2. The DOM structure is nested and complex
 3. XPath allows precise navigation to specific elements